operator-playground-io/kong-operator-tile/tutorials/create_instance_of_Kong_Operator.md

 ### Create Kong Ingress Controller

-Kong Ingress Controller can be created using below Custom Resource Definition YAML file:
+Kong ingress controller can be created using a custom resource YAML file:

-**Step 1:** Create a custom resource YAML file
+**Step 1: Create a custom resource YAML file, as below.**

 ```execute
 cat <<'EOF' >kongInstance.yaml